Boost your Customs Risk Management with Data Analytics

 Let's Empower Decision Intelligence

-Omer Frankel, Product Marketing Manager of Operational Intelligence, and Cyber Threat Intelligence.
-Omer brings extensive experience and know-how in the intelligence field, wth a decorated tenure of over 18 years as an intelligence analyst, department head, and product manager in the Israeli research National Unit.
+Omer Frankel is an Intelligence Solutions Expert at Cognyte.
+Omer brings extensive experience and know-how in the intelligence field, with a decorated tenure of over 18 years as an intelligence analyst, department head, and product manager in the Israeli research national unit.
 Omer holds a B.A. in International Relations & Middle Eastern Studies and an M.A, in Political Marketing.

 See more from this author